ryanatkn/gro/src/task/README.md

 - Gro automatically discovers [all `*.task.ts` files](../docs/tasks.md)
   in your source directory, so creating a new task is as simple as creating a new file - no configuration or scaffolding commands needed!
-- task definitions are just objects with an async `run` function and some metadata, so composing tasks is explicit in your code, just like any other module
+- task definitions are just objects with an async `run` function and some optional properties, so composing tasks is explicit in your code, just like any other module (but there's also the helper `invokeTask`: see more below)
 - on the command line, tasks replace the concept of commands, so running them is as simple as `gro <task>`, and in code the task object's `run` function has access to CLI args